Insurance Considerations Following a Boynton Beach Bicycle Accident

 If the bicyclist owns a car, the fact that the bicyclist was hit by a car does not have any impact on the bicyclist’s own car insurance.
 There are no factors that influence a person’s insurance rate when they are riding their bicycle and are involved in an accident.

-First Things to Do
+First Things to Do After a Bike Accident?

 There is nothing a person needs to do regarding their health insurance following a bicycle accident.
 The health insurance sends out a form at some point, asking whether the treatment the bicyclist received is related to an accident.
 As with any request for information from the insurance company, the person must be completely truthful and never try to deny an accident.
 If a person receives medical treatment as a result of a bicycle accident and their insurer asks if the medical treatment is due to an accident, the person should provide the most accurate and truthful information possible.